ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Benchmark Construction

-We implement these criteria with three coordinating MLLM agents and a base image generator.
-Rather than generating the two images independently, the framework first fixes a shared scene and then realizes the option contrast through controlled edits.
-An overview of the framework is provided in Figure~\ref{fig:pipeline} in Appendix~\ref{sec:appendix:edit-framework}, where we also give additional implementation details.
+We implement these criteria with three coordinating MLLM agents and an image generator.
+The framework fixes a shared scene and realizes the option contrast through controlled edits rather than independent generation.
+Figure~\ref{fig:pipeline} in Appendix~\ref{sec:appendix:edit-framework} provides an overview and additional implementation details.

 \paragraph{Planner Agent.} The Planner Agent takes $(q,O_q)$ as input and produces a structured plan

 where the value semantics of $q$ define a plausible shared base scene $s_q$ and the \emph{locked attributes} $l_q$ that should remain fixed across the pair, while the contrasting tendencies in $O_q$ define the \emph{editable attributes} $e_q$ that should differentiate the two images.
 The plan also records risk factors $\rho_q$, such as visible text or symbolic shortcuts.